 We know water can be dangerous, so why do we still put ourselves at risk?

-Research shows the main causes of downing are:
+Research shows the main causes of drowning are:

 - Trying to save others or pets